 This no roll sugar cookies recipe is a breeze to make!
 No rolling pin, no chill time and no fuss.
 Just easy soft sugar cookies you're sure to love!

-I love a sugar cookie recipe just as next as the next person.
-But when they’re easy sugar cookies – well, now you’re talking my love language!
+I love sugar cookies just as next as the next person.
+But when they're easy old fashioned drop sugar cookies - well, now you're talking my love language!

 This sugar cookie dough goes straight from the mixer onto a greased sheet pan.
 There's no refrigeration time like a classic sugar cookie recipe.
 Drop sugar cookies onto the pan and get baking!!

 This recipe is one of my baking with kid recommendations.
 Unlike some sugar cookie recipes, no body parts or tree branches will be lost in the roll, cut and transfer process!